-Option 4: You can have the Part D late enrollment penalty taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

 You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your penalty this way.
+Contact Member Services for more information on how to pay your monthly penalty this way.
 We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)